 How Anxiety Affects Taste

-Interestingly, some people report a metallic taste, others a salty taste, and others a lack of various types of tastes.
-It should also be noted that anxiety can cause excess salivation and acid reflux – both of which may also causes changes to your tastes.
+You might, for example, experience a metallic or salty taste.
+It should also be noted that anxiety can cause excess salivation and acid reflux - both of which may also causes changes to your tastes.
 Anxiety may also cause you to become more sensitive to certain types of tastes.

 How Anxiety Affects Smell

-- Sensitivity – Anxiety also tends to make people more sensitive to bad smells.
+Furthermore, anxiety can make people more sensitive to bad smells.
 They may focus on them more or notice them more often.
 That gives the impression that there are more negative smells, when in reality the person is simply noticing them.
+Additionally, anxiety can lead to a buildup of mucus.
+Mucus itself can have a smell, and it can also dampen other smells in some cases.

 Stopping Anxiety Sensory Problems